What is SHG Coffee?

 Much like mother bear, the coffee tree doesn't like temperatures that are too hot or too cold.
 That's why most coffee is grown in the region between the Tropic of Capricorn and the Tropic of Cancer, where temperatures remain more stable throughout the year.

 There are of course downsides to these high-grown coffee beans, particularly for the coffee farmer.
-You see, in order to get your coffee trees growing higher you need to plant them on mountain sides.
+In order to get coffee trees growing higher they need to be planted on mountain sides.

 This means the coffee is less accessible and harvesting is much harder and time consuming because only manual picking methods can be used.
 It's therefore more expensive to collect those beans for processing.